 For nonradiological parameters that are sampled and detected above the analytical method reporting detection limit, the data are compared with Tennessee water quality criteria.
-The most restrictive of either the freshwater fish and aquatic life criterion maximum concentration or the recreation concentration for organisms only standard (105 risk factor for carcinogens) is used.
+The most restrictive of either the freshwater fish and aquatic life criterion maximum concentration or the recreation concentration for organisms only standard is used.
 This comparison serves as a record of water quality, and the comparison to state water quality criteria limits is for informational purposes only; as such, no attempt is made to achieve the lowest possible detection limit for all parameters.